-POINTS, the background lines of the GRID, the circles in the Top View that indicate the COVERAGE CONE of each sound source, the display of PERMANENT ROOM LABELS and of MAPPING VALUES at the receiver locations.
+POINTS, the background lines of the GRID, the circles in the Top View that indicate the COVERAGE CONE of each sound source based on the GLL's rated coverage angle, the display of PERMANENT ROOM LABELS and of MAPPING VALUES at the receiver locations.

-The GRID SIZE can either be automatically adapted to the current view with DETERMINE DYNAMICALLY BASED ON ZOOM LEVEL or keep the fixed spacing defined with USE FIXED VALUE OF.
+The GRID SIZE can either be automatically adapted to the current view with DETERMINE DYNAMICALLY BASED ON ZOOM LEVEL or keep the fixed spacing defined with Use FIXED VALUE OF.